-Add to that the cheap airfare from North America and the super affordable prices for boat dives and gear rental, and you’ll get one of the best places in the world for scuba diving!
+Add to that the cheap airfare from North America and the super affordable prices for boat dives and gear rental, and you’ll get one of the best places in the world for a scuba diving vacation!

-Cozumel is really a year-round diving location, with little difference across seasons and definitely enjoyable whenever you decide to visit.
+Cozumel is really a year-round scuba diving vacation location, with little difference across seasons and definitely enjoyable whenever you decide to visit.

 Cozumel is Mexico’s largest Caribbean island, 30 mi long and 10 mi wide, with a population of about 120,000, situated along the eastern side of the Yucatan peninsula, only 30-40 minutes by ferry from the mainland (Playa Del Carmen).

-Getting to most dive site by boat takes between 10-30 minutes.
-As you approach the site, the boat crew will help you gear up, and all you need to do is roll back or giant stride into a magical trouble-free world underwater.
+Getting to most dive sites by boat takes between 10-30 minutes.
+As you approach the site, the boat crew will help you gear up, and all you need to do is roll back or giant stride into a magical trouble-free underwater world.